 A teacher associate is responsible for assisting the teacher in classroom operations and providing teaching support for the students.
 Teacher associates develop learning materials according to the instructions of the headteachers, helping them to track students' progress and observing class behaviors.
 They also take class responsibility if the teacher is away, ensuring to keep activity records and attendance for reference.
 A teacher associate must have excellent communication and organizational skills, especially in handling students' difficulties and working with the teacher to develop techniques to address those challenges.

-But both careers also use different skills, according to real child care teacher resumes.
-While child care teacher responsibilities can utilize skills like "customer service," "kids," "pet," and "open communication," some teacher associates use skills like "classroom management," "iep," "math," and "mathematics."
+Each career also uses different skills, according to real child care teacher resumes.
+While child care teacher responsibilities can utilize skills like "customer service," "kids," "pet," and "open communication," teacher associates use skills like "classroom management," "iep," "math," and "mathematics."

-On the topic of education, teacher associates earn similar levels of education than child care teachers.
-In general, they're 3.9% more likely to graduate with a Master's Degree and 0.3% more likely to earn a Doctoral Degree.
+Teacher associates earn similar levels of education than child care teachers in general.
+They're 3.9% more likely to graduate with a Master's Degree and 0.3% more likely to earn a Doctoral Degree.

 Teacher aides help lead teachers in managing the classroom.
 They assist teachers in conducting classroom sessions by setting up the classroom in advance, sourcing materials needed for class activities, helping in presentations, and guiding students during class activities.
 Teacher aides are also responsible for maintaining classroom cleanliness and helping clean up after the children.
 They also help manage the students during breaks and during classes.
 They help the lead teacher keep the students'students' attention.
 They also assist the students in any other tasks that they may need.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from child care teacher resumes include skills like "child development," "customer service," "kids," and "pet," whereas a teacher aide might be skilled in "mathematics," "classroom management," "iep," and "pre-k."
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from child care teacher resumes include skills like "child development," "customer service," "kids," and "pet," whereas a teacher aide is more likely to list skills in "mathematics," "classroom management," "iep," and "pre-k."

-When it comes to education, teacher aides tend to earn similar education levels than child care teachers.
+When it comes to education, teacher aides tend to earn similar degree levels compared to child care teachers.
 In fact, they're 0.8% less likely to earn a Master's Degree, and 0.0% less likely to graduate with a Doctoral Degree.

 Being a teacher is one of the most passionate professions, among others.
 Teachers educate, motivate, and guide every generation of learners to prepare them for the real world.
 Every teacher is unique and has their own teaching styles and methods depending on the subject they teach and the age of their students.
 Oftentimes they also function as a parent, counselor, coach, friend, and even a lawmaker.
 There is essentially no limit to the roles a teacher portrays.